MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/sap-hana-scale-out-standby-netapp-files-suse.md

    As you're deploying the volumes, be sure to select the **NFSv4.1** version.
 Currently, access to NFSv4.1 requires additional whitelisting.
 Deploy the volumes in the designated Azure NetApp Files [subnet](https://docs.microsoft.com/rest/api/virtualnetwork/subnets).

    Keep in mind that the Azure NetApp Files resources and the Azure VMs must be in the same Azure virtual network or in peered Azure virtual networks.
-For example, **HN1**-data-mnt00001, **HN1**-log-mnt00001, and so on are the volume names and nfs://10.23.1.5/**HN1**-data-mnt00001, nfs://10.23.1.4/**HN1**-log-mnt00001, and so on are the file paths for the Azure NetApp Files volumes.
+For example, **HN1**-data-mnt00001, **HN1**-log-mnt00001, and so on, are the volume names and nfs://10.23.1.5/**HN1**-data-mnt00001, nfs://10.23.1.4/**HN1**-log-mnt00001, and so on, are the file paths for the Azure NetApp Files volumes.

    * volume **HN1**-data-mnt00001 (nfs://10.23.1.5/**HN1**-data-mnt00001)
    * volume **HN1**-data-mnt00002 (nfs://10.23.1.6/**HN1**-data-mnt00002)